How to incorporate mentoring into social impact programming

 For students readying to enter the workforce, mentors can be invaluable — especially for those from historically disadvantaged backgrounds that may not know anyone in their career field of choice.

-Research shows that when young people have a formal mentor outside of their social, economic, and cultural circles, mentoring may have “a wide range of favorable behavioral, attitudinal, health-related, relational, motivational, and career outcomes,” according to a study published in the Journal of Vocational Behavior
+Research shows that when young people have a formal mentor outside of their social, economic, and cultural circles, mentoring may have “a wide range of favorable behavioral, attitudinal, health-related, relational, motivational, and career outcomes,” according to a study published in the Journal of Vocational Behavior.

-Additionally, it's not just mentees that benefit from a mentoring program.
+Moreover, it's not just mentees that benefit from a mentoring program.
 Mentors also get a lot out of sharing advice, too.

 This may be because mentorship relationships close the knowledge gap between employees with varying backgrounds, perspectives, and identities.
 “Mentoring is no longer a one-way street — just as you can teach and influence your mentor as the mentee, you can mentor others,” writes David Nour, author of Curve Benders (Wiley, 2021), in the Harvard Business Review.
 “Doing so can help you reflect on your strengths and challenges, as well as share the insights you have gained through your own mentorship.”